RonPieket/BinaryRelations/README.md

 belongs to.

 Perhaps a more surprising example is this.
 Say you have an object type to classify people, vehicles, and buildings.
-This is also an opportunity to use a binary relation.
+This, too, is a binary relation.
 In this case it’s a one-to-many.
 Given an object handle, you can look up what type it is.
 Given an object type, you can get a list of all objects of that type.

 Here are some more use cases: